Tufahel/oop-school-library/README.md

 ## Getting Started

 - Clone this repo `https://github.com/Tufahel/oop-school-library.git`
-- Use command `cd enumarable` and have fun.
+- Use command `cd oop-school-library` and have fun.

 ## Authors